A Sound Correction

 She sniffed.
 “Then I trust you’ll be implementing a solution as soon as possible.”

 “Oh, it’ll be implemented very soon indeed, Miss Featherstone.
-If you remember your Proverbs 27:5—‘Open rebuke is better than secret love.’
-And may I remind you that Christ Himself cast out the moneylenders when decorum no longer sufficed.”
+If you remember your Proverbs 27 5 — ‘Open rebuke is better than secret love.’
+And, I assure you, this is a rebuke you will remember for quite some time.”

 “For three years,” he declared, stepping forward, “I have turned the other cheek.
 I have nodded through silent fêtes, unplayed gramophones, and a choir so cowed they can only sing in the key of discretion.
 But last night, when you proposed muffling the church bells, I realised that the Lord’s work may require a firmer hand.”

 He seated himself on the stout oaken bench beside the frame.
-“Over my knee, if you please.”
+“Over my knee.
+Right now!”

-She stepped back instinctively—straight into a loop of the bell rope.
-Her right foot slipped through it and she stumbled, catching herself on the rope frame.
+She stepped back instinctively, straight into a loop of bell rope.
+Her right foot slipped through it, the sturdy rope wrapping her ankle and she stumbled, catching hold of the vicar's shoulder as she tried to steady herself.

-“Reverend Ashby,” she snapped, “I must protest in the strongest possible—”
+“Reverend Ashby,” she snapped, “I must protest in the strongest possible terms!”

-Before she realised the implications, she began to wriggle, pulling hard enough on her tangled feet to give the bell a surprisingly musical peal.
+Prudence yelped at the immediate and penetrating sting the spoon imparted to her derriere, but perhaps also from the sound of its impact.
+Before she realised the implications, she began to wriggle and squirm, pulling hard enough on her rope entangled feet to give the bell a surprisingly musical peal.

 DONG.